TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 #### 12. Redirect to Success URI

-The **wallet** redirects the user to the **merchant-provided redirect_uri**, confirming completion.
+The **wallet** redirects the user to the **verifier-provided redirect_uri**, confirming completion.

 #### 13. Display Success Page

-The **merchant** displays a **success page** to the customer, confirming the payment and transaction status.
+The **verifier** displays a **success page** to the user, confirming the payment and transaction status.

 #### 14. Store Transaction Data

-To comply with **MiCA** and the **EU Transfer of Funds Regulation (TFR)**, merchants and customers must retain specific transaction data for auditability, AML/KYC checks, and regulatory reporting.
+To comply with **MiCA** and the **EU Transfer of Funds Regulation (TFR)**, verifiers and users must retain specific transaction data for auditability, AML/KYC checks, and regulatory reporting.
 Logging ensures that each stablecoin payment can be traced back to its source, with all required identity attributes preserved.
 See Annex.

-## Authorization request from merchant
+## Authorization request from verifier

 ### 1. Minimal Identity SD-JWT VC (PID-like)